kode4food/fate-lang/why_fate.md

 end
 ```

 `do` kicks off an asynchronous block.
-The code within that block will be performed when the assignments for the block have finally been resolved.
-Specifically, the result of the `http.get` request.
-It is at this point when the content of the result is piped through the JSON parser and finally into our `inTheForest()` function, where the proper variant of the function is executed depending on the JSON content.
+The code within that block will be performed when the assignments for the block have finally been resolved, specifically the result of the `http.get` request.
+It is at that point when the content of the result will be piped through the JSON parser and finally into our `inTheForest()` function, where the proper variant of the function is executed depending on the JSON content.